tianchengzhe/EllipTrack_docs/docs/tutorial.rst

    :align: center

 *  Load Image --- To examine Frame 20, type 20 in the "Frame" text box and click "Load Image".
-*  Intensity --- Modify the values to 33000 and 33500 to visualize dim cell nuclei.
+*  Intensity --- Modify the values to 33000 and 33500 to visualize the dim cell nuclei.
 *  Segmentation parameters --- Parameter values are determined as follows.
 Arrows are added outside of GUI to indicate the improvements.

    .. list-table::